MarcCollado/magis/README.md

 ### Login & Logout
 Once the server has started with `npm start` the user will be routed, not authenticated by default, to the *Feed* `/`.

-The *Feed* is a time based stream of the questions posted by all users, categorized by *ANSWERED* or *UNANSWERED* — through the tabs found right below the navigation bar, depending on whether the logged user has voted on them or not.
+The *Feed* is a time based stream of the questions posted by all users, categorized by *ANSWERED* or *UNANSWERED* — through the tabs found right below the (always visible) navigation bar, depending on whether the logged user has voted on them or not.

 Because by default the user is unauthenticated at launch, all the questions are shown in the *UNANSWERED* side of the feed.